skyjos-com/Redfish/README.md

 * RedfishService Module: Run file sharing as a Windows service.
 * Setup Module: Packaging application into setup.mis

-Redfish is tested on Windows 7 and Windows 10.
+Tested on Windows 7 and Windows 10.

 ### Notes: